aldreth/lammas-records/recordings/organ/sounds/sounds-of-arthur-wills.md

 ---
-new_slug: sounds-of-arthur-wills
+slug: sounds-of-arthur-wills
 title: Sounds of Arthur Wills
 serialNumber: LAMM168
 coverImage: "../../../src/images/recordings/sounds-of-arthur-wills.jpg"
 performer: Robert Crowley plays the music of Arthur Wills on the organ of Ely Cathedral
 directors:
-- 'Organ: Robert Crowley'
+  - "Organ: Robert Crowley"
 contentHtml: |-
   <h1>Arthur Wills</h1>
   <p>Dr Arthur Wills was Director of Music at Ely Cathedral from 1958 to 1990, and also held a Professorship at the Royal Academy of Music in London from 1964 until 1992.
 He has toured extensively as a recitalist in Europe, North America, Australia, New Zealand and Hong Kong, and has broadcast, appeared on TV and made many recordings, both as a soloist and with the Ely Choir.</p>